Graph-Analyzer/graph-generator/README.md

-# Graph Generator - API
+# Graph Generator
-The API is responsible for generating the service provider network
+The Graph Generator is responsible for generating the service provider network

 ## Run Locally